The author is a guitarist and bassist with over 35 years of experience as a musician.

 In fact, in some ways, it is easier for beginners to start with an electric guitar.
 Electric guitar strings are usually lighter, and the action is a bit closer to the fretboard.
 This makes it easier to play, especially when comparing budget models.
 Newbies may find them less stressful on their fingers when first starting out.

 Electric guitar amps can be turned down for quieter practice.
 They also often feature headphone jacks.
 Both features come in handy for parents who grow tired of their budding Jimi Hendrix wailing away in the next room.

 On the other hand, acoustic guitars come with a cost advantage.
-Because you don’t need an amp and some of the other accessories you can get into guitar for less, or you can afford a better starter instrument.
+Because you don’t need an amp and some of the other accessories, you can get into the guitar for less, or you can afford a better starter instrument.
 You can also practice and play an acoustic guitar just about anywhere.
 They are easy to tote to the studio for a lesson or to a friend’s house for practice.

 There is no right answer here between acoustic and electric guitar.
-The bottom line is you need choose whichever guitar gets you excited.
+The bottom line is you need to choose whichever guitar gets you excited.
 That’s the one that will make you pick it up and play it.